Last updated July 29, 2024

 Completing the climb made me realize what it is to live beyond the threshold of life, go to the edge and be uncomfortable with the unknown.

-I crossed over the threshold of my own greatness and embraced my sacred potential.
+I crossed the threshold of my own greatness and embraced my sacred potential.
 In search of clarity for supposedly life’s most pressing questions, I embarked and returned with a better understanding of myself.

 I have understood for a long time that there is power of breath.
 In yoga, the word for breath (pranayama) translates into life force.
 But now I fully know what it means to have a superhuman power.